 We have discussed the problem of the growing 'data divide' between developed and developing countries above.
 The increasingly quantified and depersonalized approach to banking in developed countries cannot be simply adopted in an internationally active bank's dealings with developing countries, however.
 The data is simply not yet available.
 This data took many years of painstaking collection in the US and Europe.
 The parameters of the models into which the data is fed have also been tested, retested and refined over a long period of time.
-The likely result of this will be that banks will 'assume the worst' about potential borrowers in developing countries, as they do not have the necessary data to persuade themselves otherwise.
 However, this is not the only approach to the measurement of credit risk: local knowledge is essential.
-Indeed, the highly quantitative systems now common in the largest of banks could never have been constructed without this local knowledge of their own markets.11
+Indeed, the highly quantitative systems now common in the largest of banks could never have been constructed without this local knowledge of their own markets.2 iii.
+Uncertainty, herding and pro-cyclical behavior